AsianaHolloway/AsianaHolloway/README.md

 # 👋🏽 Hi, I'm Asiana Holloway

-🎓 Graduate Student in Health Informatics @ Michigan Tech
+🎓 Graduate Student in Health Informatics at Michigan Tech
 💡 Passionate about AI in Healthcare | Data-Driven Decision Making | Digital Health Innovation
 📍 Based in Houston, TX | 6+ years of experience in healthcare operations